TelkomIndonesia/terraform-provider-linux/docs/resources/script.md

 The following arguments are supported:

 - `create` - (Required, string) Commands that will be execued in Create phase.
 - `read` - (Required, string) Commands that will be execued in Read phase and after execution of `create` or `update` commands.
-Terraform will record the output of these commands and trigger update/recreation when the output changes.
+Terraform will record the output of these commands inside `output` attributes and trigger update/recreation when it changes.
 If the result of running these commands is empty string, the resource is considered as destroyed.
 - `update` - (Optional, string) Commands that will be execued in Update phase.
+Previous `output` are available from stdin.
 Omiting this will disable Update phase and trigger resource recreation (Delete -> Create) each time terraform detect changes.
 - `delete` - (Required, string) Commands that will be execued in Delete phase.

 ## Attribute Reference